zackees/open-webdriver/README.md

   * ssl certs are turned off to reduce errors for many websites.
   * Downloading the proper binary for your platform and stashing it next to the app.
   * Headless by default.
-  * Intelligently forces headless in a linux environment without a display card (prevents crash)
+  * Intelligently forces headless in a linux environment without a display card (prevents crash).
   * Platform tests to ensure a stable cross platform experience.
+  * Pins to a specific version of selenium driver stack to ensure reproducable behavior.

 # Install